The Gatton Academy

 Bowling Green, KY 42101-1031

-Academy students are involved in variety of extracurricular activities that encompass our students' unique passions.
-The following is a list of current clubs that are sponsored at the Academy, followed by their description and which staff member sponsors them:
+Gatton Academy students are involved in variety of extracurricular activities that encompass our students' unique passions.
+The following is a list of current clubs that are sponsored/offered at The Gatton Academy during the 2017-2018 academic year.

 This group of community leaders assist the Assistant Director of Admissions and Public Relations with recruitment events (like Preview Day), The Gatton Academy's blog site, and visits from school groups.
-(Zack Ryle)

 Envirothon is a national competition in the field of Environmental and Earth Sciences.
 Members practice and study throughout the year in preparation for the spring competitions.
 This club is co-sponsored by the Warren County Conservation District.

 Future Business Leaders of America (FBLA)